-Issue date Brief description Conclusions Proposals for improvement Use of Reso Use of Resources November 2016 Annual audit letter 2015-16 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 as the Appointed Auditor and his reporting responsibilities under the Code of Audit Practice.
+Issue date Brief description Conclusions Proposals for improvement Use of reso urces November 2016 Annual audit letter 2015-16 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
 The Annual Audit Letter is in Appendix 2 of this report.
-The Council complied with its responsibilities relating to financial reporting and use of resources.
-We are satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources.
-None March 2017 Savings planning Review of the Council's financial savings arrangements, including how well it is delivering the required savings and whether it has robust approaches to plan, manage and deliver budget savings, at a pace that supports financial resilience.
-The Council has a transparent and effective savings planning approach which supports financial resilience: the Council has reported achievement of 80% of its planned 2015-16 savings in year and can demonstrate that individual savings have been achieved; the Council has effective financial planning arrangements; the Council forecasts it will achieve 80% of its 2016-17 planned savings and has contingencies in place to mitigate insufficiently developed plans.
-Strengthen financial planning arrangements by: ensuring that all savings proposals are fully developed prior to the start of the year with realistic timescales when the annual budget is set; developing an Income Generation/Charging Policy; and continuing to develop links between the Organisational Development Plan and annual savings.
-Local risk-ba Local risk-based performance audit December 2016 Review of Data Quality 2015-16 Overall, we found that the four indicators reviewed had arrangements that were fit for purpose which produced accurate end of year performance data.
-None
+The Council complied with its responsibilities relating to financial reporting and use of resources the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources; and work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2015-16 accounts or key financial systems.
+None January 2017 Savings planning Review of the Council's financial savings arrangements, including how well it is delivering the required savings and whether it has robust approaches to plan, manage and deliver budget savings, at a pace that supports financial resilience.
+The Council has a sound financial planning framework and it continues to strengthen its financial planning to better support future financial resilience.
+We came to this conclusion because: Savings achievement 2015-16 • the Council has reported achievement of 83% of its planned 2015-16 savings in year and can demonstrate that individual savings have been delivered.
+Financial planning arrangements • the Council has an effective corporate framework for financial planning and plans to lengthen the term of the MTFS to five years to address the current lack of indicative plans for future years.
+Savings Plan 2016-17 • the Council forecasts that it is will achieve 90% of its 2016-17 revised planned savings but some of its savings proposals are not sufficiently well developed when the budget is approved.
+P1 Strengthen financial planning arrangements by ensuring that all savings proposals are sufficiently developed before the start of the financial year in which they are to be implemented.